teresinahc/strans-pyra/README.md

 # Inthegra API Python wrapper.

-This is a Python wrapper for the Inthegra API, designed to provides some features not implemented in the Inthegra API.
+This is a Python wrapper for the Inthegra API, designed to be simple, pythonist, safe for human consumption and provides some features not implemented in the Inthegra API.

 ## Installation